Documentation Index

 Monitoring deployment progress

-Deployment jobs log progress tostorage/logs/laravel.log.
+Deployment jobs log progress to storage/logs/laravel.log.
 Check queue status:

 Google Places API (optional)

 The city autocomplete field in the custom server wizard uses Google Places.
-To enable it:- Obtain a Google Maps API key with the Places API enabled
+To enable it:

 - Enter it in Admin → Settings → API → Google Maps API Key